-The World Medical Association recommends that National Medical Associations (NMAs) adopt the following guidelines for physicians with regard to collective action:
+The World Medical Association recommends that Constituent Members adopt the following guidelines for physicians with regard to collective action:

-Physicians who take part in collective action are not exempt from their ethical or professional obligations to patients.

-Even when the action taken is not organized by or associated with the National Medical Association, the NMA should ensure that the individual physician is aware of and abides by his or her ethical obligations.

-Whenever possible, physicians should press for reforms through non-violent public demonstrations, lobbying and publicity or informational campaigns or negotiation or mediation.
+- 1. Physicians who take part in collective action are not exempt from their ethical or professional obligations to patients. - 2.
+Even when the action taken is not organized by or associated with the Constituent Member, the Constituent Member should ensure that the individual physician is aware of and abides by their ethical obligations. - 3.
+Whenever possible, physicians should press for reforms through non-violent public demonstrations, lobbying and publicity or informational campaigns, and/or through negotiation or mediation.

-If involved in collective action, NMAs should act to minimize the harm to the public and ensure that essential and emergency health services, and the continuity of care, are provided throughout a strike.
-Further, NMAs should advocate for measures to review exceptional cases.
-If involved in collective action, NMAs should provide continuous and up-to-date information to their patients and the general public with regard to the demands of the conflict and the actions being undertaken.
+4. If involved in collective action, Constituent Members should act to minimize the harm to the public and ensure that essential and emergency health services, and the continuity of care, are provided throughout a strike.
+Further, Constituents Members should advocate for measures to review exceptional cases.
+If involved in collective action, Constituent Members should provide continuous and up-to-date information to their patients and the general public with regard to the demands of the conflict and the actions being undertaken.
 The general public must be kept informed in a timely manner about any strike actions and the restrictions they may have on health care.